bloominstituteoftechnology/Precourse/Lesson8-DOM/README.md

     <html>
         <head>
             <script>
-                //Here is our javascript code.
+                // Here is our javascript code.
                 alert('In our Javascript code');
             </script>
         </head>